 We climbed down a steep path to some basalt pillars by the lake and went on to Noravank, an impossibly picturesque 13th-century Armenian monastery in a narrow gorge made by the Amaghu River, near the town of Yeghegnadzor

 Tatov Monastery, the most scenically placed of them all.
 Like Machu Picchu the view is best from above

 - And a few other monasteries whose names I can't remember

-- We ate roundels of lavash bread and heaps of herby salad leaves
+- We ate roundels of lavash bread (its UNESCO listed) and heaps of herby salad leaves

 - There were lots of storks, their nests on the top of posts - they're the national bird and they're sacred